 a.
 Pastoral Staff.
 The Chief Executive and President of the Church shall be the Lead Pastor.
 The Lead Pastor shall direct and be responsible for all activities and ministries of the Church, and he shall be an ex-officio member of all church committees.
-As may be deemed necessary in the judgment of the Lead Pastor, the Church may also have additional pastors who shall be in charge of specific ministries.
-Collectively, the Lead Pastor and other pastors are referred to herein as "pastoral staff."
-Consistent with Biblical principles, those in the pastoral staff (i) must be male, (ii) must have theological training sufficient for such position, whether through practical experience, academic coursework, or a combination thereof, (iii) must have been ordained into the ministry by a Baptist Church, (iv) must feel a strong calling of God to lead the Church and its members, and (v) must meet the Biblical standards for such a ministry position.
-The Lead Pastor shall decide which of those men in the pastoral staff shall also function as elders (as described more fully in Section 4.b. below) ("staff elder").
-The calling and hiring of all pastoral staff must be approved by a majority vote of the Church members present at a Church member business meeting.
-A member of the pastoral staff may only be relieved of their position by their death or resignation, or by either (i) a majority vote of the elders, or (ii) a two-thirds vote of church members present at a church business meeting.
+As may be deemed necessary in the judgment of the Lead Pastor, the Church may also have additional ordained ministry personnel who shall be in charge of specific ministry efforts such as music, evangelism, and the like.
+Collectively, the Lead Pastor and other ministry personnel are referred to herein as "Pastoral Staff."
+Consistent with Biblical principles, those in the Pastoral Staff (i) must be male, (ii) must have theological training sufficient for such position, whether through practical experience, academic coursework, or a combination thereof, (iii) must have been ordained into the ministry by a Baptist Church, (iv) must feel a strong calling of God to lead the Church and its members, and (v) must meet the Biblical standards for such a ministry position.
+The Lead Pastor shall decide which of those men in the Pastoral Staff shall also function as Elders (as described more fully in Section 4.b. below) ("Staff Elder").
+The calling and hiring of all personnel in the Pastoral Staff must be approved by a majority vote of the Church members present at a Church member business meeting.
+A member of the Pastoral Staff may only be relieved of their position by their death or resignation, or by either (i) a majority vote of the Elders, or (ii) a two-thirds vote of Church members present at a Church business meeting.